Small Batch Easy New York-Style Bagels

 2. Shaping Tips: To shape your bagels, either roll the dough into a ball and poke a hole in the center or create a rope and connect the ends.
 Keep the hole slightly larger than you think, as it will shrink during boiling and baking.

 3. The Boil is Essential: Boiling gives bagels their chewy texture and shiny crust.
 Add honey, malt syrup, or baking soda to the water for extra flavor and color.
-Boil for about 1 minute per side—longer boiling creates a denser bagel.
+Boil for about 30 seconds per side (longer boiling creates a denser bagel).

 small batch, bagels, homemade bagels, New York style bagels, easy bagel recipe